 The color wheel is one of the most popular ways of organizing colors and theorizing about them.
 It is a way to demonstrate the relationship between primary, secondary, and tertiary colors geometrically.
 The color wheel is also useful in figuring out classical color combinations often used in designs.
-You can read more about the color wheel and color theory in this article.

 The three primary colors in the RGB color model are red, green, and blue.
 On the color wheel, the primary colors divide the circle into three equal parts.